MohamedRadwan-DevOps/MohamedRadwan-DevOps.github.io/_posts/2026-03-12-engineering-kpis-as-code-series-overview.md

 Across the full series, a consistent architectural pattern emerges:

-- Deterministic data retrieval with clear separation between operational REST usage and historical Analytics OData reporting
+- Deterministic data retrieval using REST for operational needs and Analytics OData for historical reporting
-- Version-controlled KPI definitions with reusable formula logic and configuration-driven parameters
+- Version-controlled KPI definitions with reusable formulas and configuration-driven parameters
-- Governed threshold evaluation so RAG status remains consistent, reviewable, and auditable over time
+- Governed threshold evaluation so RAG status remains consistent, reviewable, and auditable
-- Automated dashboard publication through REST APIs with idempotent behavior and stable widget layout
+- Automated dashboard publication via REST with idempotent updates and stable widget layout
-- Pipeline-based visualization when native rendering is not available, while keeping artifacts governed inside Azure Repos
+- Pipeline-based visualization when native rendering is unavailable, with artifacts governed in Azure Repos
-- Enterprise hardening practices including safe config resolution, token safety, defensive error handling, and predictable fallbacks
+- Enterprise hardening with safe config resolution, token safety, defensive error handling, and fallbacks
-- Structured ownership and KPI catalog governance to prevent metric inflation and preserve long-term consistency
+- Structured ownership and KPI catalog governance to prevent metric inflation and preserve consistency

 This overview is the entry point to the full framework and the recommended starting place for new readers.